Magnetism in Gemstones

 (Mozambique, .38ct, SI <0)

 Rough crystals are mostly small and found as worn pebbles rather than as well-formed crystals in matrix.
 Most Paraiba Tourmaline gems sold today have been heat-treated to highlight the blue or green color by eliminating any accompanying pink color.
-For our study, we tested 11 faceted copper-bearing Tourmalines (2 from Nigeria and 9 from Mozambique) as well as a number of rough crystals.
+For our study, we tested 25 faceted copper-bearing Tourmalines (from Nigeria and Mozambique) as well as a number of rough crystals.
 We verified all as true copper-bearing using a UV-Vis-NIR spectrometer to detect copper content.

 The amount of copper impurities in allochromatic Paraiba Tourmalines can be very small.
 Researchers have found that copper oxide concentrations as low as .05% by weight are common, and the highest concentration is at about 2.5%.
 At these levels, copper in Paraiba Tourmalines cannot be detected with a magnet, as copper oxides are 30 times less paramagnetic than iron oxides.
 Copper ions (Cu2+) have only one unpaired electron, and therefore induce very low magnetic susceptibilities.

 Paraiba Tourmaline gem colors include blue, green and violet.
 Copper-bearing Tourmalines with pink, red or purple colors are not classified by gemologists as Paraiba-type Tourmalines.
 Paraiba Tourmalines typically have “neon” colors that are brighter than we find in Tourmalines without copper.
-The "neon" glow of Paraibas is probably caused by manganese (Mn2+, yellow color) brightening the color induced by copper (Cu2+, blue color).
-Lab-created synthetic blue Spinels, which are colored blue by cobalt, often contain traces of manganese that apparently brighten the color.
+The "neon" brightness of Paraibas may be caused by manganese (Mn2+, yellow-green color) brightening the color induced by copper (Cu2+, blue color).
+Lab-created synthetic blue Spinels, which are colored blue by cobalt, often contain traces of manganese that apparently brighten the color and modify the color to an "aqua" or blue-green hue.
 A similar effect can be seen in natural bright blue Apatite gems, which derive blue color from rare earth metals, and also contain traces of manganese.